gvwilson/thirdbit/src/fiction/santas/index.md

-They never talked about the santa's persistent cough, either, or the fact that whenever she needed something heavy lifted, the Elfabot did it for her.
+They never talked about the santa's persistent cough, either, or the fact that whenever she needed something heavy lifted, Elfabot did it for her.
 She wheezed faintly when she took her afternoon nap, and the bags under her eyes seemed to get darker by the day.